DCGM/pero-worker/README.md

 imgaug==0.4.0
 arabic_reshaper==2.1.3
 ```
-But it should work with latest versions as well.
+Python version used during development was `Python 3.9.2` but it should work with latest versions of python and libraries as well.